spaceo-ru/purchase-verifier/README.md

 `PurchaseNotReadyException` will be thrown when the transaction has not recorded by Apple yet.
 It means your client should retry the request later.

-`PurchaseReceiptMalformed` will be thrown then the receipt is broken.
+`PurchaseReceiptMalformed` will be thrown when the receipt is broken.
 E.g.: `$productId` does not match returned `product_id` from Apple.

+`PurcahseVerificationException` will be thrown when Apple returns non-zero code (see below).

 **Exception**: PurchaseVerificationException